Wh1isper/Wh1isper/README.md

 ## Wh1isper 👋

+> 宏愿纵未了，奋斗总不太晚。

+**❤Thank you all for helping me, I have learnt a lot from the open source community and I am willing to help the community or anyone!**

 ---
 ### About me

-> 宏愿纵未了，奋斗总不太晚。

 Graduated from Harbin Institute of Technology.
 Working on big data and data security.

-I'm currently working with [hitsz-ids](https://github.com/hitsz-ids) on some open source projects, see below.
+I'm currently working with [hitsz-ids](https://github.com/hitsz-ids) on open source projects, see below.

 Contribute to Jupyter Project in free time.